dynamsoft-docs/mrz-scanner-docs-js/releasenotes/index.md

 ### Improved

+### Improved

-- Updated the underlying Capture Vision bundle to `3.0.6001`.
+- Updated the underlying **Capture Vision Bundle dependency** to **3.0.6001**.
-- Improved recognition speed by fixing an issue where a WASM compilation parameter caused performance degradation.
+- Increased recognition speed by fixing an issue caused by a WASM compilation parameter that degraded performance.
-- Strengthened framework samples with security updates.
+- Enhanced framework samples with the latest security updates.

 ## 3.0.1 (08/06/2025)